pairinteraction/pairinteraction/docs/installation/advanced/pip_build.rst

     start_pairinteraction_gui

-To use the Python library within your code, you can simply run your python code from inside the virtual environment.
+To use the Python library within your code, you can simply run your Python code from inside the virtual environment.

 **3. Testing**